 Nampa Man Sentenced For Selling Methamphetamine

-BOISE – Michael Bradshaw, 31, of Nampa, Idaho, was sentenced today to 66 months in prison for distributing methamphetamine, U.S. Attorney Wendy J. Olson announced.
-Chief U.S. District Judge B. Lynn Winmill also ordered Bradshaw to serve three years of supervised release following his prison term, during which Bradshaw may not have contact with documented gang members.
-Bradshaw pleaded guilty to the charge on May 26, 2015.
+BOISE – Richard Lobato, 51, of Nampa, Idaho, was sentenced today in United States District Court to 60 months for distributing methamphetamine, U.S. Attorney Wendy J. Olson announced.
+Chief U.S. District Judge B. Lynn Winmill also ordered Lobato to serve four years of supervised release following his prison term.
+Lobato was indicted by a federal grand jury on October 15, 2014, and entered a guilty plea on September 1, 2015.

 These cases are the result of a joint investigation by the Treasure Valley Metro Violent Crime Task Force and the Organized Crime and Drug Enforcement Task Force (OCDETF).
 The Treasure Valley Metro Violent Crime Task Force is comprised of federal, state and local agencies, including the Federal Bureau of Investigation; Bureau of Alcohol, Tobacco, Firearms and Explosives; Boise Police Department; Ada County Sheriff’s Office; Caldwell Police Department; Nampa Police Department; Meridian Police Department; Canyon County Sheriff’s Office; and Idaho Department of Probation and Parole.
 The Organized Crime and Drug Enforcement Task Force (OCDETF), includes the cooperative law enforcement efforts of the Federal Bureau of Investigation; Drug Enforcement Administration; Bureau of Alcohol, Tobacco, Firearms and Explosives; U. S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI); Internal Revenue Service-Criminal Investigation; and U.S. Marshals Service.
 The OCDETF program is a federal multi-agency, multi-jurisdictional task force that supplies supplemental federal funding to federal and state agencies involved in the identification, investigation, and prosecution of major drug trafficking organizations.